NOC-OI/2025-03-20-NOC_Southampton/index.md

 <p id="about-this-workshop">
   <strong>About this workshop:</strong>
-  This Software Carpentry course is an introductory course covering Programming in Python and using Conda for package and environment management.
-Learners are not expected to have any prior knowledge of these topics.
-Some basic Unix knowledge is assumed (how to make and change directories).
-You can find links to the course notes <a href="https://carpentries-incubator.github.io/shell-extras/"> here</a>.
+  This Software Carpentry course is an intermediate course covering the Unix shell, particularly focusing on features that are useful to researchers.
+Learners are assumed to have basic skills in the Unix shell as this course is designed to be a follow on from the Software Carpentry’s <a href="https://swcarpentry.github.io/shell-novice/">Introduction to the Unix Shell</a> course.
 </p>

 <p id="who-can-attend">